-Net loss per share is computed by dividing net loss by the weighted-average number of common stock outstanding during the period.
-The Company has not considered the effect of the warrants sold in the Initial Public Offering and the Private Placement to purchase an aggregate of 9,483,334 of the Company's Class A common stock in the calculation of diluted income per share, since their inclusion would be anti-dilutive under the treasury stock method.
+We comply with accounting and disclosure requirements of FASB ASC Topic 260, "Earnings Per Share."
+We have two classes of shares, which are referred to as Class A common stock and Class B common stock.
+Income and losses are shared pro rata between the two classes of shares.
+Net income (loss) per common share is calculated by dividing the net income (loss) by the weighted average shares of common stock outstanding for the respective period.
+We have not considered the effect of the warrants sold in the Initial Public Offering and the Private Placement to purchase an aggregate of 9,483,334 of our Class A common stock in the calculation of diluted income per share, since their exercise is contingent upon future events and their inclusion would be anti-dilutive under the treasury stock method.
+Accretion associated with the redeemable Class A common stock is excluded from earnings per share as the redemption value approximates fair value.